Early care providers increased the quality of their care

 Nearly every state in the nation is engaged in improving the quality of early education programs through statewide Quality Improvement and Rating Systems (QIRS).
-We, along with the County Office of Education, are leading the effort to develop a QIRS in Sonoma County, locally called Quality Counts, through a QIRS Consortium.
-The Consortium will oversee development of Quality Counts, including local criteria and messaging.
+The QIRS in Sonoma County, locally called Quality Counts, is lead by a QIRS Consortium.
+The Consortium will oversee the development of Quality Counts, including local criteria and messaging.

 Learn more about Quality Counts

 Since 2008, First 5 funding has allowed Sonoma CARES to award $3,068,443 in stipends to 2463 child care providers as they work to pursue their higher education goals, totaling:

 - 12,624 ECE Units Completed